The Causes of Irregular Periods

 A period later than normal could mean pregnancy – if your period is late and you still haven’t had a period, you could be pregnant.
 Some people can have bleeding during pregnancy too, so if your period is lighter or different to normal, you should also take a pregnancy test.
 If you are on the Pill, patch, or ring, you will not experience a ‘withdrawal bleed’ if you are pregnant.
 This is because the pregnancy will override the hormonal changes that causes the withdrawal bleed.

-What to do if you think you are pregnant – if you think you may be pregnant based on a late period, it’s important to make an appointment with your GP as soon as possible.
-You can’t take emergency contraception as this only works for up to five days after you’ve had unprotected sex.
+What to do if you think you're pregnant – if you think you may be pregnant, it’s important to make an appointment with your GP as soon as possible.
+You can’t take emergency contraception as this only works for up to five days after you’ve had unprotected sex and won’t be effective if you’re already pregnant.
 Your GP will be able to advise you on the next steps to help you come towards a decision.

 What can you do about the causes of irregular periods?